zpoint/CPython-Internals/Interpreter/exception/exception.md

                 112 LOAD_CONST               0 (None)
                 114 RETURN_VALUE

-we can see that the opcode `0 SETUP_FINALLY          108 (to 110)` maps to the most outer `finally` statement, 0 is the byte offset of opcode, 108 is the parameter of the `SETUP_FINALLY`, the real handler offset is calculated as `INSTR_OFFSET() + oparg`(`INSTR_OFFSET` is the byte offset of the first opcode to the next opcode, `oparg` is the parameter 108), which is 110 in result
+we can see that the opcode `0 SETUP_FINALLY          108 (to 110)` maps to the outermost `finally` statement, 0 is the byte offset of opcode, 108 is the parameter of the `SETUP_FINALLY`, the real handler offset is calculated as `INSTR_OFFSET() + oparg`(`INSTR_OFFSET` is the byte offset of the first opcode to the next opcode, `oparg` is the parameter 108), which is 110 in result

 `2 SETUP_FINALLY           12 (to 16)` maps to the first `except` statement, 2 is the byte offset of opcode, 12 is the parameter of the `SETUP_FINALLY`, 12(parameter) + 4(opcode offset) is 16

 what does `SETUP_FINALLY` do ?

     /* cpython/Python/ceval.c
     case TARGET(SETUP_FINALLY): {
         /* NOTE: If you add any new block-setup opcodes that are not try/except/finally handlers, you may need to update the PyGen_NeedsFinalizing() function.
            */

         PyFrame_BlockSetup(f, SETUP_FINALLY, INSTR_OFFSET() + oparg,